-You need web filtering, spam filtering, endpoint antivirus, sensible firewall rules, up-to-date software, regular reliable backups, and an aware workforce.
+DNS filter will not prevent all of these, but having multiple layers of security lowers the risk.
+What layers do you require?
+You need dns filtering, spam filtering, endpoint anti virus, sensible firewall rules, up-to-date software, regular reliable backups, and an aware workforce.
 Leaving a single door open makes all the rest of the locks pointless.

 Once the DNS reply is received with the IP address of the domain name server, DNS is no longer involved in the communications between your browser (or other application software) and the server.

 DNS logging will show which lookups people have performed, but not which sites they actually visited, nor for how long.
 For that level of detail, you’ll need a fast local proxy/filter to look at all of the actual web traffic.
-For most small-to-medium-sized businesses, I’m not going to lie, this is overkill.
-For larger organizations, there are often valid reasons for including a local web filter and proxy that justify the extra expense and IT personnel overhead, though.
+For most small-to-medium-sized businesses, this is overkill.
+For larger organizations, there are often valid reasons for including a local web filter and proxy that justify the extra expense and IT personnel overhead.

 In most cases, simply setting the primary DNS servers as the cloud web filter in your DHCP server (usually this is all in your Internet gateway appliance for a small business – which includes the router, network switch, and a firewall) is good enough to block the majority of web-delivered malware and prevent access to any productivity-killing (Facebook) and bandwidth-gobbling sites (YouTube, Netflix).